zabano/pg-jsonapi/docs/source/access.rst

             RETURN TRUE;
         END IF;

-        -- if the user is not granted read access, raise an exception PERFORM *
+        -- check if the user has read access
+        PERFORM *
         FROM article_read_access
         WHERE article_id = p_article_id